 Translated by Tom Brodie Williams

-15 Things To Do In Kobe - A Complete Area Guide
+Kobe - 15 Things To Do And Area Guide

-Kobe, a major port city in Western Japan, located close to Osaka and Kyoto, Kobe is home to a sophisticated cityscape distinctive to the port city as well as many stylish cafes and buildings with history.
-In this article, we will introduce you to the things to do and see in Kobe.
+Kobe, a major port city in Western Japan, located close to Osaka and Kyoto, is home to a sophisticated port cityscape, boasting many stylish cafes and historical buildings.
+We introduce the best things to do and see in Kobe.

 Kobe - A Mix Of Western And Japanese Culture

 However, the city of Kobe is much more than this.
 It offers an interesting mix of different cultures.
 It has flourished as a port town long ago which is the reason why a mix of Western and Japanese cultures created the sophisticated cityscape still found here today.

 In this article, we will introduce you to a selection of 15 things to do in Kobe including model routes and tips on how to thoroughly enjoy yourself on your trip!